-Olaparib is a PARP (poly ADP ribose polymerase) inhibitor.
+Talazoparib is a poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitor.
 Cancers related to BRCA 1 or 2 mutations seem to rely on PARP to repair damaged DNA in cancer cells, allowing them to continue to divide.
 By inhibiting PARP, tumor growth may be slowed or stopped.

-Olaparib is in a capsule form, with the typical dose being 400mg twice a day.
-This medication can be taken with or without food.
-The capsules should be swallowed whole.
-Do not chew, break or crush them.
-If you miss a dose, do not take an extra dose to make up for the missed dose.
-If you vomit after taking your dose, do not take another dose.
+Talazoparib is a capsule taken by mouth once a day.
+It can be taken with or without food.
+Take the capsule whole.
+You should not open, crush, break, or chew the capsules.
+If you miss a dose or vomit after taking it, do not take two doses to make up for a missed dose.
 Take the next dose at its normally scheduled time.
 Consult with your pharmacist or provider if you are having trouble swallowing the medication.

-The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, Seville oranges, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil, among others.
+The blood levels of this medication can be affected by certain medications.
+These include, but are not limited to: amiodarone, carvedilol, clarithromycin, itraconazole, verapamil, cyclosporine, and pantoprazole.
 Be sure to tell your healthcare provider about all medications and supplements you take.